 Do you have a sump pump?
 Depending where you live, you may or may not.
 This is usually determined if you are in an area where flooding occurs.
 It could also be if you have issues with quick melting snow or heavy rainstorms.
 It does not take much water to cause thousands of dollars of damage, and if you have a damp basement, mold can be a serious problem.
 A good sump pump can be worth it.

 What it is

 Sump pumps are pumps that are located in your basement or crawlspace.
 They are designed to prevent excess rain or ground water from entering the house.
-While there are portable versions, most residential sump pumps are installed in pits, called sump pits, and help to keep your basement dry by pumping the water out of the pit, away from your house.
+There are portable units, but most residential ones are installed in pits, called sump pits.
+By doing so, they help keep your basement dry by pumping the water out of the pit, away from your house.

-A sump pump is a normally installed in the lowest part of your basement, or in a crawlspace.
-A hole is cut in the concrete floor, and the pump is placed in the sump pit.
+A sump pump is typically installed in the lower part of a basement, or crawlspace of a home.
+A hole is installed in the floor, and the pump is then placed in the sump pit.
 A pipe is attached, which then runs up, and out of the house, and releases the water several feet away from the foundation.
 The pipe usually has a check valve which prevents water from flowing back into the pit.
-When there is a flood, excess rainfall, or water from rapidly melting snow, instead of leaking into your house through any tiny cracks, it flows into the sump pit.
-Sump pumps are activated by a float, similar to the one in your toilet tank.
-When the water in the pit causes the float to rise to a certain level, the pump is activated.
+When there is a flood, excess rainfall, or water from rapidly melting snow, this can result in damage.
+Instead of leaking into your house through any tiny cracks, it flows into the sump pit.
+Sump pumps are activated by a float.
+This looks like the one in your toilet tank.
+When the water in the pit assists in making the float to rise to a designated level, the pump is then activated.

 How they work